Aetas/Final-Project/README.md

 Looking to rewrite/expand the hash table program to include 'perfect' hashing with a singly nested secondary hash table instead of a linked list.
 However, since that seems kinda boring, I'll probably expand this as I find inspiration of what to do.
 Also, this is most likely going to be on a list of 14ers since those are much more interesting than movies.
 And have more information.

+After long (read... a few moments) deliberation, I've decided that it would be a lot more fun to implement the 14ers as nested graphs, ordered by range with perfect hashing lookup.
+If this is too time consuming, unweighted edges are always super easy.
+The real schtickler will be modifying algorithms to go between peaks.
+Going between ranges is the exact same thing that was done before.

+Also, this means that my .csv file now needs edges.
+Meh.

 So far expanding ideas include...
 1. Send primary and secondary table locations to arduino to either print or print in binary with LED's.